5 Jobs for Visual Arts Graduates

 4. Art Therapist

 People are creative by nature.
-Using that creativity to earn a living is combining the best of both worlds, spiritual and financial.
+Using that creativity to earn a living with a visual art career is combining the best of both worlds, spiritual and financial.
 People wanting a career in visual art are inventive people who see potential beyond being “just an artist.”